Institutional Review Board

-- Informed Consent Template: In order to clarify the expectations of the IRB regarding informed consent forms, the board has created an informed consent template.
+- Informed Consent Template (Included in the Lipscomb IRB Manual): In order to clarify the expectations of the IRB regarding informed consent forms, the board has created an informed consent template.
 It is highly recommended that researchers use this template when creating their consent forms.
 The template can be edited directly using Microsoft Word.

 - Multimedia Release Form: This multimedia release form is required whenever participants’ likeness, voice, name and/or identity is recorded on a video, audio, photographic, digital, electronic, Internet or other medium.
 The researcher should give this form to participants with the principle investigator’s name, research study title, and type/s of recording (i.e., audio, video, photo) identified on the form itself.

 The Department of Health and Human Services requires all researchers conducting human subjects research to provide prospective subjects with informed consent.
 In most cases, federal regulations require written informed consent.
 Informed consent is a process, not a document.
 The first part of the process consists of you informing prospective research volunteers about the research.
 This is commonly done through an “information sheet”.
 The majority of this document addresses this part of informed consent.

 The consent form (information sheet) should be written in clear, everyday language that prospective volunteers can easily understand.
 Ordinary language should replace technical terms.
 The Readability Scoring feature of Word can be used to determine the reading level of your document.
 A 7th to 8th grade reading level is commonly used.
 See the instructions for measuring readability in this web site.

 In the special case of an informed assent document, the wording must be age appropriate.
 For pre-literate children, illiterate adults or non-English readers, the information sheet must be read to the research volunteer and a second person, who has no connection to the research project, must provide a signed statement that the volunteer has been informed and has indicated understanding of the information.